Some tips to ‘help’ with fear of the dentist..

 - You can of course bring a friend or family member with you to your appointment. (hopefully one that doesn’t fear ‘the dentist’!).
 We’re happy for them to come in surgery, with you – should you so wish.

 - If you think it will help, start gradually with a say an exam and x-rays, then a clean and polish, and work up to more extensive treatment once you’ve built up trust and confidence with us.
+If you feel that this is just something you cannot manage, we can of course always refer you for treatment under Sedation.

 - Finally, and one of the most important things, but often the most difficult – is to try to not pass on your fears and anxiety to your children.
 Their experiences, will in all likelihood, be vastly different from your ones in the past, and ones that may have prevented you from attending regularly and cared for.